 While past performance is not indicative of future results, it is immensely satisfying to own managers amongst the best performing managers for the year or month.
 Likewise, it is excruciating to have exposure to the worst ones.
 NilssonHedge tracks the best and worst managers within the Long/Short Equity Group.
 These reports are updated throughout the month, as more data arrives.
 This page shows the managers that we have classified as Long/Short Equity Managers.

 Long Short Equity strategies typically have net long equity market bias.
 Sometimes this is variable, sometimes it is more static.
-This differentiates them from their market-neutral peers, also trading equities, but with the goal of isolating specific factors.
+This differentiates them from their market-neutral peers, also trading equities, but without the goal of removing market risk.
+Moreover, the performance differences can be dependent on sector strategies where Health Care managers could have a vastly different performance than a Long/Short Technology strategy, simply due to a different beta benchmark.

 There may be additional funds that are better or worse, that we have not captured in our database.
 Please do tell us if we are missing your fund and we are happy to capture the data.